pamflow-org/pamflow/docs/source/beginner_tutorial/index.md

 5. Select and store audio segments with target species' vocalizations.

-On each of the followig sections you will find relevant information on how to use **pamflow** to complete all of your tasks.
-Next session is devoted to properly install  **pamflow** on your computer.
-If you are an experienced python user and want a faster, less detailed set-up you can find it here [here](../contributing_guidelines.md#getting-started).
+In the next sections, you’ll learn how to use **pamflow** to get your work done.
+Make sure **pamflow** and its tools are installed before you start ([instructions here](setup.md)).
+If you are an experienced python user and want a faster, less detailed set-up you can find it [here](../documentation/index.md).

 ![](../../meta/images/pamflow_intro.jpg)